 1. Create an internal survey or form

 Start by creating a simple, lightweight form to capture ideas.
 Google Forms is the most popular choice for submission forms because they’re easy to build and share.
 However, there are plenty of other options: if you’re looking for alternatives, check out this review of the most popular form builders.
-Some teams build submission forms on top of project management solutions, like JIRA and Trello.
+Some teams build submission forms on top of project management solutions, like JIRA, Trello and Toggl.

 The form should be short and straightforward, with the goal of capturing an insight or idea quickly.
 Include basic information like the submitter’s name, test idea, a quick description, and a primary goal the test will impact.